What video player are most publishers using?

 The opportunity to monetize that specific request/impression will be lost.
 To solve this problem, the waterfall/fallback comes into play.
 When a fallback is enabled in your ad server, it will send a predefined number of winning ads in the VAST XML response.

-If the first one fails due to any reason, the player will move on to the next ad in the list.
-This process goes on until the player can play an ad.
+If the first one fails for any reason, the player moves on to the next ad in the list.
+This process continues until the player can play an ad.

-The obvious question in this scenario is, will this cause a delay/ increase the ad load and render times?
+The obvious question in this scenario is: Will this cause a delay or increase the ad load and render times?

-The overhead, in this case, is very negligible and the player runs through the fallback in a matter of milliseconds.
+In this case, the overhead is very negligible, and the player runs through the fallback in milliseconds.

 A possible point of failure even if fallback is setup correctly:

-How to solve the problem of the timeout triggering before all the ads in the fallback have been tried?
+How do we solve the problem of the timeout triggering before all the ads in the fallback have been tried?

 There are two approaches to this: